-Equally important, consider the purpose your content will fill.
+Equally important is to consider the purpose your content will fill.
 Are you looking to raise awareness, drive traffic, generate leads, nurture relationships, or all of the above?
 Ask yourself these questions throughout your strategic content planning.

 Next, think about who your competitors are.
-This would include other financial professionals as well as rival content that teaches your potential clients that they can DIY their retirement planning.
+This would include other financial professionals as well as anyone who teaches your potential clients that they can DIY their retirement planning.
 How can you fill gaps in the existing content that is vying for their attention and turn their eyes your way?

 Think about what your existing clients are talking about already.
 What are the common questions you answer in your daily conversations?
 What challenges do you hear people discussing that you can address?

 Work through your existing content and determine how it can be used in your ongoing content strategy.
 Do you have slides from workshops you’ve presented?
 Were you interviewed for a podcast?
 Have you written blog posts?
 Now go back and figure out how this content can be used in the future and how you can build upon it.